-Loch Lomond is a 3.3 mile moderately trafficked out and back trail located near Idaho Springs, CO that features a lake.
+Loch Lomond is a 3.3 mile moderately trafficked out and back trail located near Idaho Springs, Colorado that features a lake.
 The trail is rated as moderate offers a number of activity options.

 off road driving